yuanqing/create-figma-plugin/docs/recipes/ui.md

 ## Adding a UI to a plugin command

-`@create-figma-plugin/ui` is a library of [Preact](https://preactjs.com) components that replicate the Figma UI design:
+`@create-figma-plugin/ui` is a library of production-grade [Preact](https://preactjs.com) components that replicate the Figma editor’s UI design.

 [![UI components from `@create-figma-plugin/ui`: Icon, Button, Checkbox, Radio Buttons, Segmented Control, Selectable List, Layer, Textbox, Autocomplete](/media/ui-figma-components.png)](https://yuanqing.github.io/create-figma-plugin/ui/)

 (See the [full library of components in the Storybook](https://yuanqing.github.io/create-figma-plugin/ui/).)

-To install, do:
+To install:

 ```
 $ npm install @create-figma-plugin/ui preact